Seafarer's discharge book

 Applying at a service office

-To apply for a certificate of record of service, find a suitable service office and bring with you an identity document and the employer’s confirmation that you are working or accepting work or work practice aboard a ship.
+To apply for a seafarer's discharge book, find a suitable service office and bring with you an identity document and the employer’s confirmation that you are working or accepting work or work practice aboard a ship.

 In the absence of an employer, present confirmation from the Unemployment Insurance Fund that you are a seafarer who is registered as unemployed or is seeking work.